 Fayetteville, AR 72703-1944

-Please confirm that this is a location you will be able to visit in the next 10 days before selecting “Continue.”
-If you would like to choose another location to verify in person, please select the "Back" button.
+Please confirm that this is a location you will be able to visit in the next 10 days before selecting 'Continue.'
+If you would like to choose another location to verify in person, please select the 'Back' button.

 [CTA: Continue]